aboltachka/aboltachka.github.io/readme.md

 ### Publications

 - [Publication Title 1](link-to-publication) - A short description or abstract.
-- [Publication Title 2](link-to-publication) - A short description or abstract.
+[ADD A LINK TO THE PICTURE and ADD A collapse section]

 ---